ohMySol/yul-book-examples/02-EVM-data-storages/02-Stack/README.md

 PUSH1 0x06
 ADD
 ```
-Guess how will look like the stack after this function execution? \
+Guess how the stack will look like the stack after this function execution? \
 Answer: `0x03` on the bottom of the stack and `0x0b`(11 - result of running `ADD`) on the top of the stack.

 ### Swap stack items